 This will create a new application version and deploy it.
 Wait for the command to complete.
 Contemplate how long this is taking because it is bringing up virtual machines.
 Wouldn't it be better if those machines were already up and all you needed to do is deploy a container to them?
 Maybe this is why people are moving to a container world!

 Visit the URL exported by the environment in the creation step and enter a message using your name, PSU e-mail address, and the message "Hello Elastic Beanstalk!".
-Take a screenshot of the Guestbook including the URL with the entry in it.

-Then, visit the EC2 console to see that the specified minimum number of instances has been created and take a screenshot of them.
+Then, visit the EC2 console to see that the specified minimum number of instances has been created

 We will now destroy the infrastructure we deployed.
-Go back to the Cloud9 console and enter:

 eb terminate --all